davidjbradshaw/iframe-resizer/README.md

 Your callback function will be recalled when the parent page is scrolled or resized.

-Pass `false` to getPageInfo to disable the callback.
+Pass `false` to disable the callback.

 ### scrollTo(x,y)